GANGTONGH/Advanced-Machine-Learning-CPSC8420-Course/README.md

 # Overview
-This GitHub repository contains the assignments and projects of the Advanced Machine Learning course (Instructor: Dr. Kai Liu; Spring 2022, Clemson University).
+This GitHub repository contains the assignments and projects of CPSC-8420 Advanced Machine Learning course (Instructor: Dr. Kai Liu; Spring 2022, Clemson University).
 Here, you will find the description, codes, as well as write-ups for assignments and projects covering a wide array of machine learning methods.

 # Course outline
 * Function Minimization